chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 | `shadowOffsetX` | The distance that shadow, of the box where the label is located, will be offset horizontally.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowOffsetX).
 | `shadowOffsetY` | The distance that shadow, of the box where the label is located, will be offset vertically.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowOffsetY).
 | `textStrokeColor` | The color of the stroke around the text.
-| `textStrokeJoinStyle` | Text stroke joint style.
+| `textStrokeJoinStyle` | Stroke joint style around the text.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/lineJoin).
 | `textStrokeWidth` | Stroke width around the text.

 ### Position